-Canadian bills are brightly colored – unlike the green and white of all U.S. bills - making them easy to distinguish from one another.
-In fact, in addition to better beer than our neighbors to the south, our colorful money is another point of cultural Canadian pride.
+Canadian bills are brightly colored—unlike the green and white of all U.S. bills—making them easy to distinguish from one another.
+In fact, in addition to better beer than their neighbors to the south, their colorful money is another point of cultural Canadian pride.

-Canadian coins include the Loonie, Toonie, 25¢ quarter, 10¢ dime, 5¢ nickel and 1¢ penny although production of the penny has been stopped and its used phased out, so hang on to one or two as a keepsake.
+Canadian coins include the Loonie, Toonie, 25¢ quarter, 10¢ dime, 5¢ nickel, and 1¢ penny.
+Although production of the penny has been stopped and phased out, some people hang on to one or two as a keepsake.
 Since 2014, purchase totals have been rounded off to the nearest nickel to take pennies out of circulation.

 Beginning in 2011, the federal government of Canada began replacing paper bills with polymer bank notes to cut down on counterfeiting.
 These polymer notes are more slippery and may sometimes easily stick together, so take care when dealing with a stack of bills.